TanjaKec/mws/content/training/example/_index.md

 ## My recent courses

 Here you will find some of the courses which I have recently delivered.
-They serve as individual units and you can access them by cliking on their titles on the left hand side.
-I hope you'll enjoy them.
+They serve as individual units and you can access them by clicking on their titles on the left hand side.
+I hope you will enjoy them.